-Our analysis delivers the volume of white matter, the volumes of hyperintense lesions, and the percentage white matter hyperintensity.
+Our analysis delivers the volume of white matter, the volumes of hyperintense lesions, and the percentage of white matter hyperintensity.
 It can be applied to five regions of interest:

 Our method uses tissue classification and hyperintenisty belief maps that are iteratively grown by analysing neighbouring voxels, and provides improved robustness to discriminate subjects with significant white matter pathology – with good correlation with Fazekas scoring and manual volumetry.